ibm-messaging/mq-mqi-nodejs/README.md

 *MQConstants.lookup()* method in Java.

 ## Requirements
-* node version 10.20 or greater.
-Older versions will no longer work because of requirements from the ffi-napi package
+* node version 16 or greater.
 * On platforms other than Windows and Linux x64, you must also install the MQ client package
-* The package makes use of the `libffi` capabilities for direct access to the MQ API.
-For some platforms the libffi and ffi-napi components may need additional configuration before they can be build.
-That package is not available at all on z/OS - there is no way that this package can run on that platform even with handcrafting build steps.

-I have run it on Windows, where the NPM 'windows-build-tools' package also needed to be installed first.
+* I have run it on Windows, where the NPM 'windows-build-tools' package also needed to be installed first.
 See [this document](https://github.com/Microsoft/nodejs-guidelines/blob/master/windows-environment.md#environment-setup-and-configuration) for more information on Windows.

 ## Installation: